-Gun Sense Vermont is a successful, grassroots organization started by Vermonters, run by Vermonters, and focused on closing the gaps in Vermont’s gun laws that make it too easy for guns to fall into the wrong hands.
+Gun Sense Vermont is a successful grassroots organization focused on closing the gaps in Vermont’s gun laws that make it too easy for guns to fall into the wrong hands.

 We are gun owners and non-gun owners.
 We are doctors and teachers.
 We are hunters and veterans.
 We are civic leaders and religious leaders.
 Our members come from over 160 different Vermont towns and every voting district.